Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 However, apartments might offer the Golden Retriever ample reasons to bark.
 There are just many people congested in an apartment complex, which means many more distractions.
 Neighbors, other dogs, and children could all be reasons for a Golden Retriever to bark.

 Consider as well that there is a lot of foot traffic all around the apartment.
 This can get your Golden excited, and they may bark or get agitated in the process.
-Your Golden might struggle with being quiet if there will be many people walking by its apartment door.
+Your Golden might struggle with being quiet if there are many people walking by its apartment door.

 Goldens, like any dog, can also be prone to barking if bored.
 Also, consider the noise if you have a large dog running around on floors.
 What will neighbors below hear?